Scalextrix/SolarCoin-Raspberry-Pi-Node/Create-a-Pi-Node-Headless.md

 OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH USE OR OTHER DEALINGS.

-1 - THIS GUIDE ONLY WORKS ON RASPBIAN JESSIE, LITE DOWNLOADS AVAILABLE FROM https://downloads.raspberrypi.org/raspbian_lite/images/ make sure and use the version dated 2017-07-05
+1 - THIS GUIDE ONLY WORKS ON RASPBIAN STRETCH

 You will need to be able to open the command line Terminal either using a screen on the HDMI port with a keyboard and mouse, or via SSH.
 The guide will compile a version of SolarCoin that can only be controlled via the command line.